 Taste: Honey and lemon.
 Apple juice.
 Caramel.
 Lemon curd.
 White grapes.
 Digestive biscuits.
 Juicy oak before a dry, wood-spice finish.

-Value for Money: This one is a little more reasonably priced and has the added bonus of a 46% bottling strength.
+Thoughts: This one is a little more reasonably priced and has the added bonus of a 46% bottling strength.
 Like the two previous drams I can find little to complain about where the taste of the thing is concerned.

 You certainly couldn’t accuse the Walsh portfolio of lacking in flavour.
 This is another tasty mouthful of whiskey that leaves the palate yearning for another coating.
 Somehow manages to be both mouthwatering and dry at the same time.
 Reminds me a little of Compass Box’ Oak Cross blended malt, which I intend as a great compliment.